 As mentioned previously, Coinbase Pro takes its security very seriously, and there isn’t a safer exchange for your funds.

 Much like with Coinbase.com, Coinbase Pro also has an excellent customer support staff on hand that can help you to resolve security issues quickly.
 Phone support is also available (but only on weekdays).
 It is possible to have your account locked through phone support if you feel the account has been compromised.

 Coinbase Pro Mobile App

 Coinbase Pro does have an app for both Android and Apple iOS mobile devices.
 It allows you to do pretty much anything you could do with the desktop version of the exchange, including placing limit and market orders, reviewing your portfolio, and making fiat and crypto deposits/withdrawals.

-While the design of the app itself is fine, a considerable number of app users have reported frequent lag between when orders are typed and actually placed in the orderbook.
-Additionally, some users have reported that the app often crashes, which can make the trading experience frustrating.
-Therefore, it is not recommended to really count on the app to conduct trades until you have determined how reliable it is on your own device.
+While the app’s design is fine, many app users have reported frequent lag between when orders are typed and placed in the order book.
+Additionally, some users have reported that the app often crashes, making the trading experience frustrating.
+Therefore, it is not recommended to count on the app to conduct trades until you have determined how reliable it is on your own device.

 Benefits of Coinbase Pro (over competitors)

-- Great security, reliability, high degree of legal compliance.
+- Excellent security, reliability, high degree of legal compliance.

 - Simple, easy-to-use interface.